-Kids, up until the end of adolescence, have more CB1 receptors in their brain than adults, suggesting dosing would be lower for kids.
+Kids, up until the end of adolescence, have more CB1 receptors in their brain than adults, suggesting that medical cannabis dosing should be lower.

 Nevertheless, there are some reports with good evidence.
 They suggest that indeed, both THC and CBD are anxiolytic molecules.
 THC uniquely exhibits a biphasic dose-dependent effect on anxiety, whereby at low doses (1.25mg on the lower end) it reduces anxiety and at higher doses (10mg on the lower end) it stimulates it in healthy adults.

 On the other hand, CBD consistently demonstrates anxiolytic properties.
 In fact, it can successfully reverse the anxiety-inducing impact of THC.
 A dose of 300mg of CBD induces the same anxiolytic effect as a single dose of serotonin receptor inhibitor.
 Doctors typically prescribe those as antidepressants.
 However, all of these data come from adults.
 The question then remains whether the same anxiolytic effects exist for the pediatric and adolescent populations?

 We Don’t Know Enough About Kids and Cannabis